 It can be difficult to avoid touching contaminated surfaces such as door handles, stair rails, elevator buttons or public touch-screens.
 So our advice is: keep up with sanitising your hands after touching these surfaces.

 Person-to-person spread of coronavirus generally occurs between people who are in close contact with one another.
-A close contact is someone who has been face to face for at least 15 minutes or has been in the same space for at least 2 hours with a person.
+Close contact is being face-to-face with someone for at least 15 minutes or being in the same space for at least 2 hours.
 Social distancing can help slow the spread of the virus within its population.
 It’s advised to practise social distancing which means any interactions outside of your household should ensure you maintain 1.5m between yourself and others.
 Wondering how much 1.5 meters is?
 It’s about the length of a shopping trolly.